 In honor of Earth Day last week, I pulled this one out.
 I grinned and nodded my head through most of the album.
 But surprisingly, it didn't connect with me like it did in 1992.
 The sound has started a little too much like Sly and the Family Stone.
 As I've dug further back into r&b since 1992, some parts of 3 Years are starting to sound like old hat.

-and Rolling Stone.
+In 1992, 3 Years topped the critics poll in Spin, The Village Voice and Rolling Stone.
 Though still noteworthy, I'm left wondering if this album truly belongs among the top 10 albums of the 1990s.
 But maybe it's better if I judged the album on its own musical merits - not the impact it made or didn't make in the rap world.
 The message that Arrested Development brought to the listener had a refreshingly organic feel to it.

 "Children Play With Earth", regardless of its "tree hugging" tendencies, has some great visual wordplay in it.
 "Find a tree, swing from the branches, give each branch a name," Dionne Farris sings.
 Because most of the members came from the south and not on the east or west coast, this entire album sounds like it should be listened to on your back porch, no crusing through a claustrophobic urban jungle.